GavinGao73/ai-input-safety/decisions.md

 ## D6: Metrics (minimal)
 - Only anonymous usage signals: page open, key button clicks, optional 👍/👎.
 - No content logging, no user identification.

+## D7: Threat Model Clarification

+Primary risk target is machine / AI / automated extraction, not human visual inspection.

+## D8: Document Safety Strategy

+Documents are processed using a Raster Secure Model to eliminate recoverable text-layer data.

+## D9: No OCR by Design

+OCR is intentionally excluded to avoid privacy ambiguity, false positives, and reconstruction errors.